hyperledger/toc/governing-documents/project-annual-review.md

 In addition to the [quarterly project updates](./project-updates.md), projects will undergo an annual review by the TOC.
 This annual review will replace one of the quarterly reports.
 Unlike the quarterly updates, the annual review process will be a "big picture" assessment of the project by reviewing the progress on goals from the prior year and goals for the next year.
 In addition, the annual review process will include a deep dive into the project health, including contributor and maintainer diversity and adoption metrics, and will include an assessment of the current [project lifecycle state](./project-lifecycle.md).
 The review will result in a set of recommendations for the project to improve and/or recommendation to move a project to another stage.

 ## Timeline
-Reviews will start on the yearly anniversary of the project being accepted or moving to a new stage.  **If your annual review is not submitted within two months of notification, we will take this as a sign that the project is not under active maintenance and the TOC is likely to decide to archive the project and move it to End of Life status.**
+Annual reviews will replace the Q1 quarterly report.  **If your annual review is not submitted within two months of notification, we will take this as a sign that the project is not under active maintenance and the TOC is likely to decide to archive the project and move it to End of Life status.**

 **NOTE:** If a project has genuinely stalled we can save everyone’s time and effort by archiving the project and moving it to `End of Life`.